ufs-community/uwtools/docs/sections/user_guide/cli/mode_forecast.rst

 Examples
 ^^^^^^^^

 The examples use a configuration file named ``config.yaml``.
-Its contents are described in depth in Section :ref:`Forecast YAML`.
+Its contents are described in depth in Section :ref:`forecast_yaml`.

 * Run an FV3 forecast on an interactive node